-1. Due to space restrictions, table displays are limited to 2' 6" wide x 15" deep.
-(Standard science display boards fit into this size limitation.)
+1. Due to space restrictions, exhibits are limited to 2' 6" wide x 15" deep.

 50145 CIVIC ENGAGEMENT 1

 Exhibit a display illustrating one of the following options: 1) personal information about yourself who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together; OR 4) the Family Pedigree that may include family group pages.